hanzomaster/whatever-coffee-shop/README.md

 ## How to run

+### Database

 - Clone this github repo to your local machine
 - Create an empty database coffee in your MySQL database
-- Open your terminal at api folder and run `yarn run migration:run` to import data to your database
+- Open your terminal at api folder, run `yarn` to install all dependencies and `yarn run migration:run` to import data to your database
 - Run the server with `yarn start:prod`